What is Hirschsprung's disease?

 Some children have problems with bowel movements because the anal opening is tight, and this can be helped by a special technique called rectal dilation.
 Your child's doctor can teach you this technique if it is appropriate for your child.

 Children who had a large section of intestine removed may have long-term problems.
 When a large portion of the intestine is removed, the digestive process can be affected.
 Nutrients and fluids are absorbed from food in the small intestine.
-Removing a large segment of the intestine can prevent a child from getting adequate nutrients and fluids.
+Removing a large segment of the intestine can prevent a child from getting enough nutrients and fluids.
 Children can have problems with improper digestion, slow growth, and infection.

 Consult your doctor regarding the outlook for your child.